-The Search functionality is allowed for all the relevant information fields: Node Name, Connection Name, Weight or Routing Interface.
+'Search' functionality is allowed for all the relevant information fields: Node Name, Connection Name, Weight or Routing Interface.

-The information displayed in the Network page's Connections view is identical to that displayed in the Network Map view described under Connection Information and Actions on page 39.
+Information displayed in the Connections page is identical to that displayed in the Network Map page - see under Connection Information and Actions on page 46.